About Dr. Hildebrandt

 I am thrilled to offer the Seattle community over 20 years of experience learning, teaching, researching, and treating infants, children, and families in need.

 I do not accept insurance at this time, but I do offer a sliding scale based on family income.
+My average hourly rate is $75.

 My office and classroom spaces